Grenada Park

 Along the south driveway there are patches of Desert Senna (Senna covesii) (about 40 cm tall) with conspicuous yellow flowers in bloom.
 These flowers are attractive to yellow & black Sonoran Bumble Bees (Bombus sonoras) and to a lesser extent the much larger, jet-black Carpenter Bees (Xylocopa).
 (These docile bees rarely sting.
 Unless you squish the bee or attack its nest you won't get stung.
 They would rather flee than fight.)
 The abundant bean pods of Desert Senna suggest the Bumble Bee is a good pollinator.
 The pods are held on the plant until they ripen and split open.
 They face up so that a basket is formed holding the beans inside.
 Only when the plant is shook by strong winds as in a thunderstorm are the seeds bounced out ..... just when it's a good time to get dispersed!

 Another flower belonging to the same subfamily of legumes (Ceasalpinioideae) is also blooming in the park, Bird of Paradise (Caesalpinia gilliesii), with brilliant orange and yellow flowers on a meter tall bush.
-It is very fascinating to contrast the same two bees working these flowers.
-The nectar is down inside fied however to gather only pollen which is born at the tips of the very long stamens.
+It is very fascinating to contrast the two bees working these flowers.
+The nectar is too far down inside the floral tube, however, the bees gather only pollen which is born at the tips of the very long stamens.
 The bees hover out at the ends of the stamens brushing their hairy bodies against the anthers thus gathering pollen.
 Later the bees rake the yellow dust up into special pollen baskets on their third pair of legs.
 Only a few bean pods are set because the bees just aren't designed for this flower.
 Rather the flower is designed to be pollinated by butterflies, especially large swallowtail butterflies, which are rare in Phoenix this year.
 Down Tucson way large butterflies are more abundant and so the Bird of Paradise sets a lot more seed.

 Sonoran Bumble BeeCarpenter Bee